 The simplest and most flexible business structure to protect your personal assets.

 A limited liability company, commonly called an LLC, is a popular business structure because it combines the benefits of multiple business types into one.
 LLCs have the tax advantages of a sole proprietorship or general partnership while also providing the personal liability protection of a corporation.
-See full definition of an LLC.
+For a more detailed answer, see our definition page.

 An LLC is a separate legal entity, meaning that it and the owners (who are called “members” in an LLC) are not the same in the eyes of the law.
 If the LLC is sued or goes into debt, the members’ personal assets (savings, home, cars, etc.) are usually not at risk.